-- Background to and purpose of AMR's - Summary of current position on DPD preparation - 1.1 Monitoring and review are key aspects of the Government's "plan, monitor and manage" approach to the planning system.
-As part of this monitoring effort, the Borough Council is required to prepare Annual Monitoring Reports (AMRs) under the new development plan system, in accordance with the Planning and Compulsory Purchase Act 2004. - 1.2 Each year the Council publishes an AMR.
-This is one of the documents included in the Council's Local Development Framework and will be made publicly available.
-The key functions of AMRs will be to monitor the production of the Council's development plan documents, to report on the performance of the policies they contain and to indicate actions proposed. - 1.3 This is the Council's sixth AMR.
-It covers the period from 1st April 2009 to 31st March 2010, and must be submitted to the Secretary of State by the end of December 2010.
-Copies of the first five AMR's covering the period from 1st April 2004 to 31st March 2009 are available from the Borough Council's Planning Policy Team and also on our website. - 1.4 The AMR is becoming increasingly important as the Council continues to adopt its key Development Plan Documents.
+- Background to and purpose of AMR's - Summary of current position on DPD preparation - 1.1 The Annual Monitoring Report (AMR) is produced at the end of each year by Chelmsford Borough Council as a means of assessing the performance of the Local Development Framework against the Chelmsford Borough Monitoring Framework.
+The Localism Act requires Local Authorities to produce Annual Reports that outline the implementation of the local development scheme and the performance of the policies within their planning documents. - 1.2 The AMR is one of the documents included in the Council's Local Development Framework and is made publicly available.
+The key functions of AMRs will be to monitor the production of the Council's development plan documents, to report on the performance of the policies they contain and to indicate actions proposed. - 1.3 This is the Council's Seventh AMR.
+It covers the period from Ist April 2010 to 31st March 2011, previously AMR's were sent to the Go-East but now they are to be sent to CLG as part of wider performance monitoring.
+Copies of the first six AMR's covering the period from Ist April 2004 to 31st March 2010 are available from the Borough Council's Planning Policy Team and also on our website. - 1.4 The AMR is becoming increasingly important as the Council adopts its key Development Plan Documents.
 This AMR concentrates on meeting the Government's requirements by tracking the progress of plan preparation and monitoring key indicators.
-In practice, this means the AMR: - reviews progress in meeting the milestones in the Local Development Scheme (LDS) Second Review (March 2009).
+In practice, this means the AMR: - reviews progress in meeting the milestones in the Local Development Scheme (LDS) First Review (January 2007).
 The AMR notes if any adjustments to the LDS are needed. - presents an analysis in terms of the Core Output Indicators that are set by the Government.
-In particular, the AMR presents an update of the Housing Trajectory that monitors housing delivery by showing past performance and projected future performance compared with key policy targets; - summarises any actions that are proposed, for instance to revise the LDS.
+In particular, the AMR presents an update of the Housing Trajectory that monitors housing delivery by showing past performance and projected future performance compared with key policy targets; - summarises any actions that are proposed.